|

 love consider using the next year as the starting

+ground to live that vision.
 Creativity: Even if you can’t draw a

 straight line we are still creative individuals.
 Our